 YES!!
 It was surprisingly simple to make their dog food, and way less expensive than I thought it would be!
-The reason I’m calling this an Un-Recipe is because it’s easy and SUPER adaptable and doesn’t follow a traditional recipe.
-I used Balance IT, which is a wonderful resource to give TONS of ideas of what you can add in or subsitute.
+This recipe is easy and SUPER adaptable and doesn’t follow a traditional recipe in the sense that it needs precise measurements.

-Dog Food Un-Recipe
+Dog Food Recipe Details

 Cut the sweet potato.
 I cut it in half and cooked it in the Instant Pot for 15 minutes, then let cool.
-Dice up the sweet potato into small bites.
+Dice up or mash the sweet potato into small bites.
 Add 1 cup rice to the chicken broth still in the Instant Pot.

 Serve to your pup and watch them scarf it down!
 This made just over 5 pounds of food, and all the ingredients only cost me $12.
 I also bought a bag of Freshpet® Select Tender Chicken with Crisp Carrots & Leafy Spinach Dog Food to compare.
 That bag cost $22 for 5.5lbs, so I saved quite a bit!